Boundary Battlefields: Dogs, Yards and Walks

 Also, here is a great article on what to do if you are approached by a loose dog.

 If your dogs are nonchalant about dogs barking at them from inside of yards and you feel safe with the security of the boundary in question, then Rachel, a fantastic dog trainer in Cleveland, has a unique solution.
 She stops at the place that the barking begins and waits until barking ceases and then moves along.
 She states that this solution requires initial patience on the human’s part and obviously, you need to feel safe that the dog doing the barking, will not be exiting the yard or that you are stressing your own dog too much.
-But this is a great solution for those that these perimeters apply to.
+It also needs to be said that you should not deliberately be stressing the barking dog either.
+But this is a great solution for those who these particular perimeters apply to.

 Boundaries that are blurry don’t always belong to others.
 I imagine that you got a fenced in yard with the goal of doing your dog a great favor by providing this option for him.
 And that certainly should be the case.
 Yet when you are in your own yard with your dog, there are people who want to walk their dogs right up to your fence-line, sure that their dog “wants to say hi” to your dog.
 It’s also common for a passing human sans dog to want to greet an unsupervised dog in a yard.
 Dogs like this are especially targeted by children.
 Your dog, quite normally then feels encroached upon and tells the intruder off.
 This can then give the other party the mistaken impression that your dog is aggressive, when that could not be further from the truth.
 What is really happening here is that a boundary has been crossed.
 Your dog feels threatened and rightly so.